comunica/Article-SSWS2020-AMF/content/related-work.md

 is a conceptual framework to study interfaces for publishing Linked Data, by comparing server and client effort.
-Some LDFs may require a low server effort,
-<span class="comment" data-author="RV">to do what?</span>
-at the cost of increased client-side querying effort (_e.g. data dumps_). while others require a high server effort, at the cost of minimal client-side effort (_e.g.
+During query execution, some LDFs may require a low server effort, at the cost of increased client-side querying effort (_e.g. data dumps_). while others require a high server effort, at the cost of minimal client-side effort (_e.g.
 SPARQL endpoint_).